 Some say that they don't need to keep the ten commandments, that they just need to "love" others.
 But the Bible teaches that all the law and the prophets is based on loving God and loving our neighbor.
 Can anything be more loving than this?

 Matthew 22:37 Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.

 So to say that you can love God and love others and not keep the law of God (ten commandments) which are based on love, is from what I can make out, is to say that the ten commandments are not based on love.
 How can we take something based on love and say it isn't loving?
 Is there not a lot of confusion and deception going on if we say this?

-Some Say We Don't Need to Obey Jesus, Just God
+Some Say We Don't Need to Obey God, Just Jesus Now

 Can we obey Jesus but not God?
 The Law of God was given by God.
 And Jesus Christ upheld the law of God.
 There is no separating the two.
 They are in agreement.